The Lord is on my side. I will not be afraid. What can man do to me? Psalm 118:6

 9 So David went, he and the 600 men who were with him, and came to the brook Besor, where those who were left behind stayed.

-11 They found an Egyptian in the field, and brought him to David, and gave him bread, and he ate; and they gave him water to drink.
+11 They found an Egyptian in the field, and brought him to David, and gave him bread, and he ate, and they gave him water to drink.
 12 They gave him a piece of a cake of figs, and two clusters of raisins.
-When he had eaten, his spirit came again to him; for he had eaten no bread, and drank no water for three days and three nights.
+When he had eaten, his spirit was revived, for he had eaten no bread, and had drunk no water for three days and three nights.
 13 David asked him, “To whom do you belong?
 Where are you from?”

 15 David said to him, “Will you bring me down to this troop?”